Articles

 • Process: Assets that engage with CUI or FSA data in any capacity—whether accessed, entered, edited, generated, manipulated, or printed—fall under this category.

-• Store: This category includes assets where CUI or FSA data is inactive or at rest, which could be data located on electronic media, in system component memory, or in physical formats like paper documents.
+• Store: This category includes assets where CUI or FSA data is inactive or at rest, such as data located on electronic media, in system component memory, or in physical formats like paper documents.

-• Transmit: Assets involved in transferring CUI or FSA data from one location to another, whether through physical or digital means, belong to this category.
+• Transmit: Assets involved in transferring CUI or FSA data from one location to another, whether physically or digitally, belong to this category.

 Success in complying with the GLBA Safeguards Rule hinges on implementing a nuanced, risk-based information security program.
 It’s a continual effort that requires committed collaboration from various institutional stakeholders, from IT professionals to institutional leadership.